filecoin-project/lotus-docs/content/en/tutorials/lotus/store-and-retrieve/set-up-calibnet.md

 toc: true
 ---

-## Set up on Mainnet
+## Set up on mainnet

 Before you begin storing any data on the Filecoin network, you need to run through a few steps to get everything set up.
-This section covers getting access to a Lotus full-node, creating a Lotus lite-node on your computer, getting a FIL address, and signing up to Filecoin+.
+This section covers getting access to a Lotus full-node on a test network (known as calibnet), creating a Lotus lite-node on your computer, getting a FIL address (wallet), adding FIL to that wallet, and signing up for Filecoin+.

 {{< alert icon="tip" >}}
 Programs that interact with the Filecoin network are called _implementations_, and Lotus is a command-line interface (CLI) implementation.
 There are other implementation being created alongside Lotus, however Lotus is the only Filecoin implementation created and maintained by Protocol Labs.